iamckn/iamckn.github.io/source/_posts/2015-03-14-ck-the-setup.markdown

 #who are you?

-###I am an information security engineer with main interests in cryptography and network security.
+###I am an information security engineer with main interests in cryptography (specifically cryptanalysis) and network security.

 <!--more-->